zamazan4ik/awesome-pgo/article/article.md

 #### PGO via instrumentation

-Right now, instrumentation mode is the de-facto default PGO mode in many cases.
+Right now, instrumentation mode is the de-facto default PGO mode in for almost all PGO implementations (except the Go compiler).
 So if you hear somewhere something about PGO, in 99% of cases, it is the instrumentation PGO.
-But how does it work?
+How does it work?

 Usually, the scenario is the following:

-* Compile your application in the Instrumentation mode
+* Compile your application in the Instrumentation mode.
-* Run the instrumented application on your typical workload
+* Run the instrumented application on your typical workload.
-* Collect PGO profiles
+* Collect runtime statistics about how the application is executed (which parts of it are executed, how frequently, etc.) This information known as PGO profiles.
-* Recompile your application once again with the PGO profiles
+* Recompile the application once again with the PGO profiles.
 * ...
 * Profit!

-But what does "instrumentation" mean in reality?
+What does "instrumentation" mean in reality?
 Let's check in a simple example.

 For a simple C++ function: